Chart Color Schemes

 Wattle Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Wattle Park, as per the latest Census, consisted of 87.3% houses and 12.7% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Adelaide metro's 67.0% houses and 33.0% other dwellings.
-Home ownership in Wattle Park stood at 50.8%, with the rest of dwellings either mortgaged (39.4%) or rented (9.8%).
+In Wattle Park, as per the latest Census evaluation, 87.3% of dwellings were houses, with the remaining 12.7% comprising semi-detached homes, apartments, and other types.
+This compares to Adelaide metro's 67.0% houses and 33.0% other dwellings.
+Home ownership in Wattle Park stood at 50.8%, with mortgaged properties at 39.4% and rented dwellings at 9.8%.
 The median monthly mortgage repayment in the area was $2,338, higher than Adelaide metro's average of $2,300.
 Weekly rent in Wattle Park was recorded at $470, compared to Adelaide metro's $360.
-Nationally, Wattle Park's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Wattle Park's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing